Disney: Fun and Fancy Free

 - Porky Pig Pronunciation: Willie just can't get the hang of saying "pistachio".

-- Production Foreshadowing: When Mickey and his friends find Willie's giant footprints, Charlie possibly does this by joking that Cinderella (whose movie premiered three years after this one did) couldn't have made them.
+- Production Foreshadowing: When Mickey and his friends find Willie's giant footprints, Charlie possibly does this by joking that Cinderella (whose movie premiered three years after this one did, and which was in fact in production at the time of this film's release) couldn't have made them.

 - Real After All: At the end Bergen has to tell Mortimer that Willie didn't die because he wasn't real to begin with.
 And then Willie lifts the roof off their home looking for Mickey.